 About the blog administrator

 Mélanie Agnew is a Bilingual Project Coordinator for the CanMEDS and Faculty Development Unit at the Royal College of Physicians and Surgeons of Canada.
 She has an extensive background in administration and customer service.
-Since taking on the role of Project Coordinator, she has supported several projects, including the KeyLIME Podcasts, ASPIRE, the Resource Stewardship Curriculum Toolkit Series.
+Since taking on the role of Project Coordinator, she has supported several projects, including the KeyLIME Podcasts, ASPIRE, the Resource Stewardship Curriculum Toolkit Series and most recently helped launch a new Role Modelling Resource.
 She supports ICE in all its aspects, including the organization of the ICE Summits.
-She is a mother of two, who finds sanity in watching bad horror movies and squeezing in as many fitness bootcamp sessions as she can!
+She is a mother of two, who finds sanity in watching bad horror movies and squeezing in as many fitness boot camp sessions as she can!